Updated in 2022 with up-to-date selling information for selling in Canada.

 Are you looking to start selling on Amazon FBA Canada?
 If you're a Canadian, Amazon.ca is arguably the best marketplace to start with.
 And if you're from America or anywhere else who's already selling on Amazon.com, Amazon.ca is an easy way to boost your sales by 10 to 20%.

 In this guide, I'll show you how to start selling on Amazon.ca, whether you're a Canadian or non-Canadian.

 Check Out Our FBA for Canadians Facebook Group

 Are you a Canadian selling on Amazon?
 Check out our exclusive Facebook group for Canadian Amazon sellers.

 Why Should You Sell on Amazon FBA Canada?

 - Get around 10% to 20% boost in sales

-- Build up your listings and reviews now while competition is weak
+- Build up your listings and reviews now while the competition is weak.

 - Allows you to ship products from Canada to Canadians from non-Amazon sources

-As Amazon.ca becomes more popular with Canadians, competition will continue to increase.
-For this reason alone, I think if you have goals of one day expanding to Canada now is the time to do it to solidify your reviews and rankings in Canada and get a first-mover advantage.
+As Amazon.ca becomes more popular with Canadians, the competition will continue to increase.
+For this reason alone, I think if you have goals of one day expanding to Canada, now is the time to solidify your reviews and rankings in Canada and get a first-mover advantage.